ccamel/awesome-ccamel/README.md

 - [scrtlabs/secret-template](https://github.com/scrtlabs/secret-template) - Quickstart template to get started writing your own cosmwasm contracts
 - [scrtlabs/secret.js](https://github.com/scrtlabs/secret.js) - The JavaScript SDK for Secret Network
 - [segmentio/analytics-react-native](https://github.com/segmentio/analytics-react-native) - The hassle-free way to add analytics to your React-Native app.
+- [sei-protocol/sei-js](https://github.com/sei-protocol/sei-js) - SeiJS is a monorepo that contains multiple NPM libraries for writing applications that interact with the Sei network.
 - [semantic-release-plus/semantic-release-plus](https://github.com/semantic-release-plus/semantic-release-plus) - semantic-release-plus monorepo to build and publish all semantic-release related repositories
 - [shadcn-ui/ui](https://github.com/shadcn-ui/ui) - Beautifully designed components that you can copy and paste into your apps.
 Accessible.
 Customizable.
 Open Source.
 - [shakyShane/actor-js](https://github.com/shakyShane/actor-js) - Exploring the potential benefits of implementing APIs in the style of the Actor Model, even in single-threaded programming environments such as Javascript.